RedisLabs/redislabs-docs/content/platforms/pcf/backup-restore-pcf.md

 You must use the BOSH Backup and Restore (BBR) command-line tool to backup and restore your Pivotal Platform deployment.
 These backup and restore instructions apply specifically to your Redis Enterprise for Pivotal Platform deployment.

-## Installing the BBR Command-Line Tool
+## Installing the BBR command-line tool

 To install the BBR command-line tool: